 What you need to consider before this meeting:

 - Depending on the circumstances, you may be expected to pay for travel expenses and written reports even though the work may not be commissioned.
 Please ensure you ask the conservator if they charge for the consultation and a written report or estimate before you arrange to meet.

 - What is your deadline?
 Decide in advance when you would like the work completed.
 Make this clear to the conservator before you meet, to ensure they can undertake the project within the time available.

-- How much money have available?
+- What is your budget?
 This may dictate the level of treatment you can afford.
-Ask the conservator to discuss with you different treatment approaches and techniques that might be suitable for your object/collection.
+Ask the conservator to discuss different treatment approaches and techniques that might be suitable for your object/collection.

 - What additional costs may occur?
 For example you may need to transport a large oil painting to and from the conservator or insure it during the treatment.
 You may decide to purchase a new frame.
 You may need to adapt a space in your home to display or store the conserved object.

 Most conservators will be pleased to provide details of their training and experience and to discuss recent examples of their work.

 A growing number of conservators are now professionally accredited.
 The benefit of using an accredited conservator is the assurance that he/she has met the high standards demanded by the conservation profession.
 Moreover, an accredited conservator is committed to ongoing learning and development while working to professional guidelines and the codes of ethics of the accrediting body.

 A condition report - this records the present condition of the object and may indicate the causes of deterioration.

 A treatment proposal – this details a proposed treatment.
 A good practitioner will be prepared to discuss alternative treatments with you.
 For example, it may prove too costly for full conservation treatment to be applied and an alternative should be suggested.